 National 4-H Congress – Youth are selected to attend this youth leadership conference in Atlanta, GA.
 Delegates participate in self-development seminars, tours, and a service project, while exchanging ideas with youth from across the country.
 Members in grades 10–12 may apply.
-To apply, complete the Award/Trip Preference Form and the Member Evaluation (ME) Form.
-These must be submitted by September 30th.
+Complete the application process to apply.
+These must be submitted by October 15.
 A required County interview will be scheduled later.
 The cost of the trip will be shared with the Marathon County Leaders’ Federation.

 National 4-H Conference – Six youth are selected to attend this working conference held at the National 4-H Center in Washington, D.C.
 Each participant selects an issue and works with other youth from across the country to develop plans that help direct future 4-H programming across the United States.
 Delegates spend the majority of time contributing to stimulating, task-oriented groups.
 One day is spent on Capitol Hill, meeting with legislators and touring.
 Members in grades 10 – 12 may apply.
-To apply, complete the Award/Trip Preference Form and the Member Evaluation (ME) Form.
-These must be submitted by September 30th.
+Complete the application process to apply.
+These must be submitted by October 15.
 A required County interview will be scheduled later.
-The selected youth are then re recommended to State Level from where the youth are selected.
-All applications are due by the end of September.
+The selected youth are then recommended to State Level from where the youth are selected.
 Cost of trip is shared with Marathon County Leaders Federation.